Daniel Sedin: Rise to stardom, Stanley Cup Final run, individual awards (2006–2015)

-At the midway point the following season, Daniel was named to his second consecutive NHL All-Star Game in January 2012.
+At the midway point of the 2011–12 season, Daniel was named to his second consecutive NHL All-Star Game in 2012.
 He was one of four players representing the Canucks, including Henrik, Alexander Edler and Cody Hodgson.
-Chosen to Team Alfredsson in the All-Star Fantasy Draft, he recorded a goal and an assist in a 12–9 loss to Team Chara.
-Later in the season, Daniel sustained a concussion after receiving a hit from Blackhawks defenceman Duncan Keith during a game on 21 March 2012.
+Chosen to Team Alfredsson in the All-Star fantasy draft, he recorded a goal and an assist in a 12–9 loss to Team Chára.
+Towards the season, Daniel sustained a concussion after receiving a hit from Chicago Blackhawks defenceman Duncan Keith during a game on 21 March 2012.
 With Daniel in the neutral zone and without possession of the puck, Keith hit him in the head with his elbow.
 After being helped off the ice by a trainer, Daniel remained in the game for a shift before leaving the contest entirely.
 Two days later, Keith was suspended five games for his hit by the League.
-Sidelined for the remainder of the regular season, Daniel finished 2011–12 with 30 goals and 67 points over 72 games, a drop off from his League-leading total from the previous season.

-Despite Daniel's injury late in the season, the Canucks won their second consecutive Presidents' Trophy.
-He remained out of the lineup for the first three games of the 2012 playoffs, all of which the Canucks lost against the eighth-seeded Los Angeles Kings.
-Returning for Game 4, Daniel helped the Canucks stave off elimination before they were defeated the following contest.
-In his two games played in the series, he recorded two assists.
+Sidelined for the remainder of the regular season, Daniel finished 2011–12 with 67 points (30 goals, 37 assists) in 72 games, a drop off from his league-leading total from the previous season.
+Despite Daniel's injury late in the season, the Canucks won their second consecutive Presidents' Trophy and second Presidents' Trophy in franchise history altogether.
+He remained out of the lineup for the first three games of the 2012 playoffs, all of which the Canucks lost against the eighth-seeded and eventual Stanley Cup champion Los Angeles Kings.
+Returning for Game 4 on 18 April, Daniel helped the Canucks stave off a four-game sweep and force a fifth game before they were defeated in the fifth game four days later with Kings forward Jarret Stoll's overtime-winning goal for a 2–1 loss in the game and a 4–1 defeat in the series.
+In his two games played in the series, he recorded two assists on goals both scored by Henrik.